Elmiira/Dankse/docs/README.md

 - Complexity
 - Difficult to understand

-specifically, form the __functional programming__ view, it's better we follow pure functionality principle, In __React.js__ programming literature, it means: `decoupled into some different components each with specific task and features` that yield into:
+specifically, form the __functional programming__ view, it's better we follow pure functionality principle, In __React.js__ programming literature, it means: `decoupling into some different components each of which with specific task and features` that yield into:
 - Strong Modularity
 - Readability

 It has also some problems:
 - It passes some property to elements that will never match with them (For instance - sending disable for link element)
 - The way of passing id to elements are not standard
-- importing ../../../../util is not best practice
+- importing ../../../../util is not recommended as  a best practice

 ## Description